hinaria/riot-archive2/readme.md

 # riot-archive2

-`riot-archive2` is the reference library for Riot Archive Files (RAFs), the storage format used by the League of Legends game.
+`riot-archive2` is the reference library for Riot Archive Files (RAFs), the file storage format used by League of Legends.

-It used in astralfoxy's Wintermint client in addition to many other large scale sites.
+It's used in astralfoxy's Wintermint client, as well as in many other third party programs.

 ## Example usage